zammartaha/WhatsApp-sender/README.md

 Go to https://web.whatsapp.com/
-and log in.
+and log in

-Close Chrome.
+Close Chrome